Close

 Parents in Partnership (PiP!)

 We are all too aware that our students benefit the most from hearing outside speakers from the real world talk about real jobs!
 If you are happy to speak to students, either in a short assembly or as part of a small group, or perhaps even offer a small number of Year 12 students a week of work experience in the summer term, parents can now register their contact details by downloading and completing the PiP form in the Documents section above and returning to reception.
-Or drop Mrs Latham an email (careers@sta.cc) if you want to know a little more.
+Or drop Ms Penney an email careers@st-augustines.wilts.sch.uk if you want to know a little more.

 The careers programme will be reviewed annually.
-The next review date is scheduled for September 2023.
+The next review date is scheduled for September 2025.

 Useful Links & Information